MicrosoftDocs/windows-ai-docs/docs/directml/gpu-tensorflow-windows.md

 # Enable TensorFlow with DirectML on Windows

-This preview provides students and beginners a way to start building their knowledge in the ML space on their existing hardware by using the the TensorFlow with DirectML package.
-Once set up, users can start with the [TensorFlow tutorial models](https://github.com/tensorflow/docs/tree/master/site/en/r1/tutorials) or [our DirectML samples](https://github.com/microsoft/DirectML).
+This release provides students and beginners a way to start building their knowledge in the machine-learning (ML) space on their existing hardware by using the the TensorFlow with DirectML package.
+Once set up, you can begin with the [TensorFlow tutorial models](https://github.com/tensorflow/docs/tree/master/site/en/r1/tutorials) or [our DirectML samples](https://github.com/microsoft/DirectML).

-> [!NOTE]
-> The following feature is in preview, and are subject to change.

 ## Check your version of Windows

-The TensorFlow with DirectML package on native Windows works starting with Windows 10 Version 1709 (Build 16299 or higher).
+The **TensorFlow with DirectML** package on native Windows works starting with Windows 10, version 1709 (Build 16299 or higher).
 You can check your build version number by running `winver` via the **Run** command (Windows logo key + R).

 ## Check for GPU driver updates

-Ensure you have the latest GPU driver installed.
-Select **Check for updates** in the **Windows Update** section of the Settings app.
+Ensure that you have the latest GPU driver installed.
+Select **Check for updates** in the **Windows Update** section of the **Settings** app.

 ## Set up the TensorFlow with DirectML preview

 We recommend setting up a virtual Python environment inside Windows.
-There are many tools you can use to setup a virtual Python environment — for these instructions, we'll use [Anaconda’s Miniconda](https://docs.conda.io/en/latest/miniconda.html).
-The rest of this setup assumes you use a miniconda environment.
+There are many tools that you can use to set up a virtual Python environment&mdash;for these instructions, we'll use [Anaconda's Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+The rest of this setup assumes that you use a Miniconda environment.

 ### Set up Python environment

 Download and install the [Miniconda Windows installer](https://docs.conda.io/en/latest/miniconda.html#windows-installers) on your system.
-There is [additional guidance for setup](https://conda.io/projects/conda/en/latest/user-guide/install/windows.html) on Anaconda’s site.
-Once Miniconda is installed, create an environment using Python named **directml** and activate it through the following commands.
+There is [additional guidance for setup](https://conda.io/projects/conda/en/latest/user-guide/install/windows.html) on Anaconda's site.
+Once Miniconda is installed, create an environment using Python named **directml**, and activate it through the following commands.

 > [!NOTE]
 > In the commands below, we use Python 3.6.
-However, the tensorflow-directml package works in a Python 3.5, 3.6 or 3.7 environment.
+However, the tensorflow-directml package works in a Python 3.5, 3.6, or 3.7 environment.

 ```
 conda create --name directml python=3.6